An FPGA-based Trigger System with Online Track Recognition in COMET Phase-I

 \section{Summary}

 The COMET Phase-I experiment searches for the \muec.
-The use of the highly intense muon beam allows us to reach 100 times better experimental sensitivity for the new physics search, but it leads to the unacceptable trigger rate for the DAQ system.
-For stable and highly efficient data acquisition, we have developed the FPGA-based online trigger system using the GBDT-optimized classifier on the electronics.
-Its performance was estimated in the simulation study.
-As a result, this trigger system is expected to provide the signal-event acceptance of 96\% while suppressing the trigger rate from over 90\,kHz to the required rate of 13\,kHz.
-We have developed the trigger-related electronics and implemented the trigger algorithm on them.
-The latency measurement and the operation test using a part of the CDC readout region were successfully done.
-The total trigger latency is expected to be 3.2$\,\mathrm{\mu s}$.
+The use of the highly intense muon beam of J-PARC will allow us to reach a 100 times better experimental sensitivity for New Physics searches, but also would lead to an unacceptably high trigger rate for the DAQ system.
+For stable and highly efficient data acquisition, we have developed an FPGA-based online trigger using a GBDT-optimized classifier.
+Its performance was estimated in simulation.
+As a result, this trigger system is expected to provide a signal-event acceptance of 96\% while suppressing the trigger rate from 91\,kHz to the required rate of 13\,kHz.
+We have developed the trigger-related electronics and implemented the trigger algorithm.
+The latency measurement and the operation test using a part of the CDC readout region were carried out successfully.
+The total trigger latency was measured to be 3.2$\,\mathrm{\mu s}$.
 The estimated performance of the COTTRI system satisfies the requirements for the trigger rate and the trigger latency.
-We conclude that the COTTRI system will solve the trigger issue in the COMET Phase-I experiment.
+We conclude that the COTTRI system will solve the trigger rate issue in the COMET Phase-I experiment.